We can help you with information and practical advice about preparation for adulthood and ‘transitioning’ from child to adult services.

 Ask your dentist what is needed for a referral and if it is suitable in your case.
 This service is usually provided in the community and can include hospitals, specialist health centres, mobile clinics and home visits.

-Find out more about (NHS).
+Find out more about dental treatment for people with special needs (NHS).

 See further information and resources for planning for good health and wellbeing:

 The support that you get from parents and carers, family members, professionals and in your wider community should help you to achieve and encourage you to be as independent as possible.
-The help and support you get from professionals may be written in a My Support Plan or an Education, Health and Care Plan (EHC Plan) and as you grow these plans should change and adapt to reflect your support needs and progress towards achieving your outcomes or goals on your journey towards meeting your aspirations for adult life.
+The help and support you get from professionals may be written in a My Success Plan or an Education, Health and Care Plan (EHC Plan) and as you grow these plans should change and adapt to reflect your support needs and progress towards achieving your outcomes or goals on your journey towards meeting your aspirations for adult life.

 A number of people or organisations might be involved in the process of helping you to prepare for adulthood.
 Each person or organisation who has contributed to your development so far will have valuable insight to offer.